 From 1870 to 1912, suffrage was a movement with strong leaders, but few followers.
 Woman suffrage was a national issue, and many legislators and civic leaders believed that women’s votes would be politically important.
 Many suffragists believed that women’s votes would contribute to keeping North Dakota a “dry,” or prohibitionist, state.
 Suffragists also believed that women’s votes would contribute to a more moral and serious atmosphere at the polls.
 However, important and powerful business interests worked against woman suffrage, including the political “boss” of North Dakota, Alexander McKenzie.
 In addition, many men considered woman suffrage a joke.

 A woman suffrage bill was introduced at the last territorial legislature in 1889.
 This time, Mrs. Anderson was watching the events in the legislature very closely.
-She recalled one of the arguments raised against the bill: “If that bill becomes a law, every Norwegian woman in the state will vote and there won’t be a white woman in the state that’ll vote, and the result will be that in a few years not a man can be elected to the legislature unless he’s a Scandinavian.”
+She recalled one of the arguments raised by a legislator against the bill.
+He said: “If that bill becomes a law, every Norwegian woman in the state will vote and there won’t be a white woman in the state that’ll vote, and the result will be that in a few years not a man can be elected to the legislature unless he’s a Scandinavian.”
 Of course, today we understand that Scandinavians are light-skinned people, but in the 19th and much of the 20th centuries, immigrants were often not classed as “white” people.